CoNarrative/framework-x/site/src/content/overview.md

 # Overview

-framework-x is a reactive, event-based front-end framework for implementing deterministic state machines in Javascript.
-It shares much of its API and design with Clojurescript's [`re-frame`](https://github.com/Day8/re-frame), the [most expressive front-end framework to date](https://www.freecodecamp.org/news/a-realworld-comparison-of-front-end-frameworks-with-benchmarks-2019-update-4be0d3c78075/)
+Framework-x shares much of its API and design with Clojurescript's [`re-frame`](https://github.com/Day8/re-frame), the [most expressive front-end framework to date](https://www.freecodecamp.org/news/a-realworld-comparison-of-front-end-frameworks-with-benchmarks-2019-update-4be0d3c78075/)
 .
-It has things in common with Redux, but differs in ways that have far-reaching consequences for simplicity, mental overhead, and productivity.
+Its design overlaps with Redux, but diverges in ways that have enable referentially transparent events and side effects, colocation of state transformations and far-reaching consequences for simplicity, mental overhead, and productivity.